Cat management update August 2021

 Feral cat trapping season starting again

 Federal funds will soon be released to continue the fantastic work on controlling the impacts of feral cats on Bruny.
-Whilst the release of funding has been slow, that has not stopped Tonia Cochran and her team at Inala from continuing to trap feral cats, with four being caught in autumn 2020.
-Late autumn through […]
+Whilst the release of funding has been slow, that has […]

 Cat management project update July 2019

-Great progress continues with the cat management project, with cat numbers declining, new management approaches being trialed, Bruny Farming taking a major role, and support from the University of Tasmania and the Commonwealth Government continuing.
-The report attached details cat occupancy and feeding habitats: success in removing both feral and stray cats (122 cats all […]
+Great progress continues with the cat management project, with cat numbers declining, new management approaches being trialed, Bruny Farming taking a major role, and support from the University of Tasmania […]

 Cat Projects update Feb 2019